Lectures

 Inferring transmission trees and who’s infecting whom

-Non-tree like evolution: Detecting and accounting for recombination
+Non-tree like evolution: Recombination, clonal frames and ancestral recombination graphs

 Multi-type birth-death models and adaptive molecular evolution